Editorial discipline and sourcing

 Overview

-Editorial discipline at Candid Creative is the operational layer that makes the knowledge base, the public site, and client deliverables defensible under scrutiny.
+Editorial discipline is the operational layer that makes a knowledge base, a public site, and client deliverables defensible under scrutiny.
 It is built from converging professional-journalism standards (BBC, Reuters, SPJ), an institutional confidence taxonomy (US Intelligence Community), a working internet-scale example (Wikipedia), legal substantiation doctrine (FTC), and link-rot empirics (Zittrain 2014, NYT 2021).
-The page consolidates the seven-label confidence taxonomy, the eight-pattern citation library, the "what to source" decision matrix, the nine-step link-rot mitigation plan, the four-magnitude retraction/correction playbook, the operational rules that govern every Candid public artifact, and a catalogue of statistics Candid will not quote because primary evidence does not support them.
+This page consolidates a seven-label confidence taxonomy, an eight-pattern citation library, a "what to source" decision matrix, a nine-step link-rot mitigation plan, a four-magnitude retraction/correction playbook, the operational rules that govern a research-disciplined public artifact, and a catalogue of statistics that are not supported by primary evidence and therefore should not be quoted.

 The discipline is summarised by a single test: if a skeptical reader asks "where did that come from?" and the writer cannot answer in one sentence with a name and a date, the claim needs sourcing.
-Every objective claim in Candid client deliverables, KB entries, and Candid's own public writing carries a named source, a publication or retrieval date, a verbatim quote of twenty-five words or fewer where possible, and a confidence label drawn from the seven-label taxonomy.
+Under this standard, every objective claim in client deliverables, KB entries, and public writing carries a named source, a publication or retrieval date, a verbatim quote of twenty-five words or fewer where possible, and a confidence label drawn from the seven-label taxonomy.
 This is the operational expression of Wikipedia's verifiability-not-truth policy for business writing, and it is also the practical defence against AI-amplified misinformation in 2026.

 Seven-label confidence taxonomy (Candid 2026)

-The canonical Candid Creative confidence-label taxonomy.
-Every existing KB entry uses an informal version of this; the taxonomy below is the formal source-of-truth going forward.
+A documented practitioner confidence-label taxonomy.
+Many existing KB entries use an informal version of this; the taxonomy below is the formal source-of-truth going forward.

 | Label | Definition | Example |